Danpr1984/Danpr-Aaki-Hotel-1st-project/README.md

 ### Features Left to Implement

 * A Things to Do page will be added in the future with some direct booking links to all the different activites that the guests can do when they are staying at Aáki Hotel.
+* A Serch option

+## UX

+### Aáki Hotel

+* The hotel is a bouqitue that consists of nine rooms, a pool area, a bar and a restaurant.
+The hotel stands out from the rest in the area for the desing, the facilities, quality of its offer and its services.
+The website tries to keep a light tone in order to make it enjoyable for the users.

 ### User Stories
 * As a user I want to easily find general information about the hotel.